 Capturing Depth and Character.
-This is How I Do it #5
+This is How I Take Photographs #5

 Photography is far more than just what you do with your camera.
 Especially when you are photographing people.
 Being able to capture the character of a person and show some of their depth requires you to connect with them.